zorowangtt/phdthesis/source/09_chapter1_intro.md

 The non-equilibrium MD simulations mimic the laser excitation of the molecules by the non-equilibrium phase-space initial condition for the solute and the solvent atoms.
 The fitted experimental and simulated thermal diffusivity values along the peptide chain with 1D diffusion process were 10 $\AA$^2^ ps^-1^ and 2 $\AA$^2^ ps^-1^, respectively.[@botan2007]
 Subsequently, the non-equilibrium MD simulations techniques were employed on various proteins, such as villin headpiece subdomain (HP36)[@leitner2015;@buchenberg2016], photoswitchable PDZ domain (PDZ2S)[@buchenberg2017], heptahelical transmembrane proteins[@helmer2022a] and so on.[@deniz2021]
-Numerous results are yielded by these studies including scaling rules for vibrational energy transport in proteins through the backbone and non-covalent native contacts, competition of vibrational energy transport between bonds and contacts, and the role of energy transport on allosteric mechanism in functional proteins.
+Numerous results are yielded by these studies including scaling rules for vibrational energy transport in proteins through the backbone and nonbonded native contacts, competition of vibrational energy transport between bonds and contacts, and the role of energy transport on allosteric mechanism in functional proteins.
 Besides, John E. Straub and his coworkers have employed non-equilibrium classical MD simulations to study the spatially anisotropic “funneling” mechanism for the kinetic energy relaxation of the excited heme group in solvated myoglobin by directly depositing excess kinetic energy on heme.
 They demonstrated that the kinetic energy decay of heme in native myoglobin and His93Gly mutant myoglobin were a single exponential with a time constant of 5.9 ps and 8.8 ps, respectively, while the kinetic energy relaxation of heme in cytochrome c was a biphasic exponential decay process with relaxation time constants of 1.5 ps and 10.1 ps for the fast process and the slow process, respectively.[@sagnella2001;@bu2003;@bu2003a]